danwild/leaflet-particles/README.md

   // heatmap.js options for heatmap layers, see:
   // https://www.patrick-wied.at/static/heatmapjs/example-heatmap-leaflet.html
   // note that additionally; we have an enhanced version of the leaflet-heatmap.js plugin (see /src)
-  // that provides a radiusMeters option - allows you to specify a **fixed** radius in meters (instead of pixels)
+  // that provides advanced cell/radius options, see: https://github.com/danwild/leaflet-heatbin
   heatOptions: {

-    radiusMeters: 100 // example fixed radius of 100m
+    // example fixed radius of 1000m
+    fixedRadius: true,
+    radiusMeters: 1000,

+    // e.g. bin values into 250m grid cells
+    heatBin: {
+      enabled: true,
+      cellSizeKm: 0.25
+    }
   },

   // the intensity value to use for each point on the heatmap, default: 1
+  // only used if not heatBin.enabled
   exposureIntensity: 1,
   finalIntensity: 1